VIC.GOV.AU | Policy and Advisory Library

 EMP application guide

-The EMP application guide (PDF)External Link provides guidance for each section of the EMP application.
+The EMP application guide (DOCX)External Link provides guidance for each section of the EMP application.

 Contacts